DerekGooding/RPGGamers-Radio-Premium/README.md

 * Settings tab for saving option preferences
 * Dark Mode
 * A visual representation of the music being played (wave form)
+* Getting Started tutorial pop-ups for first time users | For now, just click the next button and enjoy!
 * And hopefully much more!
 Please send me ideas